PRINT THIS PAGE AND READ ALL OF ITS CONTENTS

 - Create a map of your CBR project.
 This can be a project you envision, a project you are intending to do with your team at work or where you volunteer, a project that your team is already doing,

 - Choose a topic related to community health research.
-You can choose researching HIV Stigma as your project; it is the preferred example of this course edition!

 - Include visual elements and not only written content (cheat at lot, go online and find how others do it, copy and plagiarize until you make it your own),

 - Take a .Jpeg photo or screen shot,